-The situation for the vast majority of hens in the commercial egg industry is dire.
+The situation for the vast majority of hens in the commercial egg industry is dire, but movement to higher welfare production methods is occurring.
 Alternative, cage-free housing, such as aviaries and percheries, have greater potential to provide higher welfare of hens, and the egg industry is increasingly employing these production systems.
-The scientific basis for moving away from barren battery cages customary in U.S. egg production is extensive.
+Voters are also calling for improvements, In November 2008, the U.S. State of California passed by a nearly two-to-one margin a state-wide ballot measure that disallows battery cages for egg-laying hens, as well as crates for gestating pigs and calves raised for yeal, effective January 1, 2015.
+250,251,252 Since then, the U.S. states of Michigan and Ohio have moved to restrict the use of battery cages.
+253,254 The scientific basis for moving away from barren battery cages is extensive.
 In 2006, a comprehensive analysis of hen welfare in various housing systems was published by the LayWel research project, funded by the European Commission and several member countries of the European Union.
-This project was a collaborative effort among working groups in seven different European countries that examined data collected from 230 different laying hen flocks.173 The review noted that "[c]onventional cages do not allow hens to fulfil behaviour priorities, preferences and needs for nesting, perching, foraging and dustbathing in particular.
-The severe spatial restriction also leads to disuse osteoporosis" and determined that "[w]ith the exception of conventional cages, we conclude that all systems have the potential to provide satisfactory welfare for laying hens."174
+This project was a collaborative effort among working groups in seven different European countries that examined data collected from 230 different laying hen flocks.
+255 The review noted that "[c]onventional cages do not allow hens to fulfil behaviour priorities, preferences and needs for nesting, perching, foraging and dustbathing in particular.
+The severe spatial restriction also leads to disuse osteoporosis" and determined that "[w]ith the exception of conventional cages, we conclude that all systems have the potential to provide satisfactory welfare for laying hens."256 All countries in the European Union are slated to phase out the use of barren battery cages by January 1, 2012.257

 Indeed, restrictively confined in barren, crowded battery cages, laying hens suffer from behavioral deprivation, metabolic and reproductive disorders, and broken bones.
-They also experience painful beak-trimming, careless handling, and inhumane slaughter.
-Innovative technology and systems for housing,^{175,176} transporting,177 and slaughtering chickens exists that could greatly improve the welfare of laying hens if more widely adopted within the industry.
-Further, selective breeding for skeletal strength^{101,178} and reduced propensity to feather peck179 would further improve the welfare of hens in commercial egg production.
+They also experience painful beaktrimming, careless handling, and inhumane slaughter.
+Innovative technology and systems for housing, transporting, and slaughtering chickens exists that could greatly improve the welfare of laying hens if more widely adopted within the industry.
+Further, selective breeding for skeletal strength and reduced propensity to feather peck would further improve the welfare of hens in commercial egg production.
 Scientific inquiry has clearly shown that battery cages are inappropriate environments for egg-laying hens and that additional improvements are needed to ensure the welfare of hens in the egg industry.